 Each mainframe user requires a certain amount of the expensive mainframe CPU to execute the client portion of the application.
 Each CICS user uses CPU cycles, disk queues, and D-RAM.
 These same resources are orders of magnitude cheaper on the workstation.
 If the same or better functionality can be provided by using the workstation as a client, significant savings can be realized.
-Frequently existing workstations currently used for personal productivity applications, such as terminal emulation, e-mail, word processing, and spreadsheet work may be used for mission-critical applications.
+Frequently existing workstations currently processing, and spreadsheet work may be used for mission-critical applications.
 The additional functionality of the client portion of a new application can thus be added without buying a new workstation.
 In this case, the cost savings of offloading mainframe processing can be substantial.

 When you use a communications server on a LAN, each client workstation does not need to contain the hardware and software necessary to connect to the WAN.
-Communications servers can handle up to 128 clients for the cost of approximately six client communications cards and software.
-Despite the dramatic reductions in the price of D-RAM, companies will continue to need their existing client workstations.
-These devices may not be capable of further D-RAM upgrades, or it may not be feasible from a maintenance perspective to upgrade each device.
+Communications servers can handle up to 128 clients for the cost of approximately six dient communications cards and software.
+Despite the dramatic reductions in the price of may not be capable of further D-RAM upgrades, or it may not be feasible from a maintenance perspective to upgrade each device.
 The use of server technology to provide some of the functionality currently provided within a client workstation frees up valuable D-RAM for use by the client applications.
 This is particularly valuable for DOS-based clients.